Blog

 Words by: J Craft

 In a world where mass production has become the norm, limited-edition boats stand as monuments to a different philosophy entirely.
 These are vessels born not from assembly lines, but from the patient hands of master craftsmen who understand that true luxury cannot be rushed or replicated at scale.
-At J Craft, this philosophy has resulted in something remarkable: only 27 boats built over 25 years, each one a bespoke creation tailored precisely to its owner's vision.
+At J Craft, this philosophy has resulted in something remarkable: only 31 boats built over 25 years, of which 24 are Torpedoes crafted since their introduction in 2010.
+Each one is a bespoke creation tailored precisely to its owner's vision.
 No two are identical, because no two owners are identical, and this is precisely what makes limited-edition boats genuinely rare.

 What makes limited-edition boats truly limited